cavoq/DaaS/README.md

 git clone https://github.com/Dav3o/KwcyDOSApI.git
 ```
 **2. Build**

 Go into the cloned repository
 ```
 cd KwcyDOSApI
 ```
+Build the docker image
 ```
 Docker build .
 ```
 ## Usage

 You can run the container with following commands
 ```
 Docker run -e HOST=<HOST> -e PORT=<PORT> -p <HOST_PORT>:<CONTAINER_PORT> IMAGE_NAME
 ```
-Or if you want to specify the Host and the Port in the .env file
+If you want to specify the host and the port in the *.env* file
 ```
 Docker run --env-file .env -p -p <HOST_PORT>:<CONTAINER_PORT> IMAGE_NAME
 ```
-*note:* if you don't specify anything the default host will be set to 0.0.0.0:5000
+*Note:* if you don't specify anything the default host will be set to 0.0.0.0:5000

 To see the API calls you can go to
 ```